Genivia/ugrep/README.md

                   The offset in bytes of a matched line is displayed in  front  of the respective matched line.
 When used with option -g, displays the offset in bytes of each pattern matched.
-Byte  offsets  are exact  for  binary, ASCII, and UTF-8 input.
-Otherwise, the byte offset in the UTF-8-converted input is displayed.
+Byte  offsets  are exact  for  ASCII,  UTF-8, and raw binary input.
+Otherwise, the byte offset in the UTF-8 converted input is displayed.

            --binary-files=TYPE
                   Controls searching  and  reporting  pattern  matches  in  binary